tvick90/counterbalance-public-api-docs/docs/Getting-Started.md

 `DELETE`  | Removes an existing resource and returns nothing `OPTIONS` | List available verbs against a resource

-## Authenticating Requests
-The authentication requirement for each endpoint varies.
-If authentication is required, an Authorization header must be provided as described in [Authentication](./Authentication.md).

-### Request Authorization
-Some API endpoints require a paid subscription.
-If a request is made to a paid feature that is not available, a `403 Forbidden` response will be returned.

-Additionally, some platform resources and features are measured against a licensed quota limit.
-If an attempt is made to add additional resources once a quota limit has been reached, a `403 Forbidden` response will be returned.

 ## Submitting Data
 When submitting non-binary data via a `POST`, `PUT`, or `PATCH` endpoint, the data payload must be in JSON.
 ```